 No two rooms are the same at the Theophano Art Hotel, making every stay a whole new experience for our guests, no matter how many times they return.
 The rooms have been shaped according to the original footprints of the centuries-old buildings.
 Each one has been designed with the desire to take advantage of its orientation and to highlight its singularity through architectural details, existing and new, size, furnishings and decoration.

-The hotel offers the option of breakfast to any guests who request it.
 We serve a simple breakfast, based on traditional Greek cuisine, which is prepared on site.
 Depending on occupancy levels, we offer either a self-service breakfast buffet, or table service in the dining room and the atrium.
-Breakfast is served between 8:30 and 10:30 am.
-Its cost is 9 euro / person / day.
+Breakfast is served between 9:00 and 10:30 am.
 Our aim is to provide a homemade breakfast that complements the inherent warmth of the Theophano Art Hotel.

 The unique site of the castle